jsi/docker-containers/chrome-node-js/README.md

  * *1.1* : Included the Chrome WebDriver, "latest" version = 2.33
  * *1.1.2* : Updated Chrome to version 63.0.3239.132, ChromeDriver = 2.35
  * *1.1.3* : Manually set ChromeDriver = 2.34, due to problems with 2.35
+ * *1.2.0* : Added make to be used for testing our Applications App

 Inspired by: [the National Library of Norway](https://github.com/nlnwa/docker-chrome-headless)